jqueuniet/netbox-go/apiv4_2/docs/LocationRequest.md

 ### NewLocationRequest

-`func NewLocationRequest(name string, slug string, site BriefSiteRequest, ) *LocationRequest`
+`func NewLocationRequest(name string, slug string, site DeviceWithConfigContextRequestSite, ) *LocationRequest`

 NewLocationRequest instantiates a new LocationRequest object This constructor will assign default values to properties that have it defined,